saptak/envddext/templates/README.md

 3. Click "Quick Start"
 4. Select a template
 5. Click "Apply Directly" to apply the template directly from GitHub
+6. Use the **Port Forward Manager** in the "Traffic & Testing" tab for instant access with localhost URLs

+## Testing Your Templates

+The extension includes a revolutionary **Port Forward Manager** that eliminates networking complexity:

+- **One-Click Access**: Start gateway port forwarding with a single click
+- **Dynamic Service Discovery**: Automatically finds your gateway services
+- **Service Selector**: Choose from available LoadBalancer services with port information
+- **Localhost URLs**: Get reliable `localhost:port` URLs that work in Docker Desktop
+- **No Manual Commands**: Eliminates the need for complex `kubectl port-forward` commands

 ## Contributing